satria-mitra/Plant-Monitor/README.md

 ![Schematics](https://github.com/satria-mitra/Plant-Monitor/blob/main/assets/schematiscs.jpg)

 Image: Schematics on paper, red dotted line shows original project, blue dotted line shows additional OLED Display

+## Uploading the data to CE MQTT Server

+We use MQTT protocols to send the data to the CE server.
+Details about this MQTT server is located inside arduino_secrets.h

 ## Future Improvement